How to integrate Google Analytics with Close CRM

 Using that data, Attributer then categorizes the visit into a standardized set of marketing channels.
 These are the same channels you see in Google Analytics, such as Organic Search, Paid Social, and Paid Search.

-Next, Attributer stores the categorized technical data as a cookie in the browser used by the visitor.
+Next, Attributer stores the categorized attribution data as a cookie in the browser used by the visitor.
 Then when the site visitor submits a lead form, Attributer passes that Channel & Landing Page information into Close CRM (alongside the standard lead details like name, email, etc).

 Once you have accurate Channel and Landing Page data inside your CRM, you can then use your existing reporting tools to understand what marketing channels and initiatives are actually driving the leads that convert into customers and revenue.